There are so many coffee words out there.

 Organic Coffee – Coffee that has been grown without the use of synthetic fertilizers, pesticides, herbicides, or genetically modified organisms (GMOs).
 It is cultivated using natural methods, such as composting, crop rotation, and biological pest control.
 Organic coffee is typically considered to be healthier for both the consumer and the environment.

-Peaberry – Peaberry coffee is a type of coffee bean that occurs when only one seed, rather than the usual two, develops within the coffee cherry.
+Peaberry – Peaberry coffee is a grade of coffee bean that occurs when only one seed, rather than the usual two, develops within the coffee cherry.
 This results in a smaller, more rounded bean that is said to have a more concentrated flavor and aroma than regular coffee beans.

 Pour-Over Coffee – A brewing method in which hot water is poured over ground coffee beans placed in a filter, allowing the water to drip through and extract the coffee’s flavor and aroma.
 It is a simple and popular way to make coffee that produces a clean and flavorful cup.